 The selection committee, composed of the four elected directors with the Director-At-Large serving as chair, will choose one of the nominees for the Section Award.
-The recipient will also be the official Section candidate for the pool of Section winners from which the national recipients of the MAA Deborah and Franklin Tepper Haimo Awards for Distinguished College or University Teaching of Mathematics will be selected.
+The recipient would then be eligible to become the Section nominee to the pool which the national recipients of the MAA Deborah and Franklin Tepper Haimo Awards for Distinguished College or University Teaching of Mathematics will be selected.
 (One of the national winners may be selected from another source.)
-There will be at most three national recipients, each of whom will be honored at the national MAA meeting in January 2018 and receive a $1,000 check and a certificate.
+There will be at most three national recipients, each of whom will be honored at the national MAA meeting and receive a $1,000 check and a certificate.

 Anyone is entitled to make a nomination, but nominations from chairs in departments of mathematical sciences are especially solicited.
 Self-nomination is not permitted.
 A previous nominee for this award who did not become a section awardee may be nominated again.